-Eligible Commission customers in single-family, owner-occupied homes in Springfield and Ludlow may apply for the credit.
+Eligible direct retail Commission customers in single-family, owner-occupied homes may apply for the credit.
 The credit is applied to the account once per fiscal year and customers may re-apply each year.

 CAP credits are based on available CAP funding and are applied on a first-come, first-served basis, for completed applications.
 Customers that receive another discount from the Commission, such as the discount for senior homeowners, disabled Veterans, or disabled homeowners, are able to receive the CAP if they submit an application and meet eligibility criteria.